 Sheikh Zayed Mosque

-The main building is filled with breathtaking architecture, marble floors, and don’t forget to look up and stare at the large intricate dome picked in gold above.
-There are numerous shops, international restaurants, and places to browse for some rare souvenirs and bites to eat.
+The main building is filled with very ornate architecture, marble floors, and an intricate dome in gold above.
+There are numerous shops, a variety of restaurants, and places to browse for some souvenirs like camel milk chocolate.

 Desert Safari Tour

-The 6-hour desert tour was by far my favorite activity during my Abu Dhabi day trip from Dubai.
-There are a variety of desert safari packages to select from.
-It is highly suggested you purchased a desert safari tour in Abu Dhabi for a complete Arabian experience.
-Typically, the tours last for 5-6 hours.
+When taking an Abu Dhabi day trip from Dubai, I highly suggest you purchase a desert safari tour in Abu Dhabi for a complete Arabian experience.
+Typically, tours last for 5-6 hours.
 Click here for more detailed information regarding pricing.

-Our first stop was winding through the sand dunes.
-Nothing is more thrilling than being driven down sand dunes for 15-minutes straight at an accelerated speed to have your stomach turn.
-It is definitely more exciting than it sounds, I promise!
+Safari tours begin with winding through the sand dunes.
+It’s very thrilling being driven down sand dunes for 15-minutes straight at an accelerated speed to have your stomach turn.

 Abu Dhabi Day Trip From Dubai Schedule